1) Information about the collection of personal data and contact details of the person responsible

 – Newsletter dispatch via rapidmail

 rapidmail uses this information to send and statistically evaluate the newsletter on our behalf.
 For the evaluation, the e-mails sent contain so-called web beacons or tracking pixels, which represent one-pixel image files that are stored on our website.
-In this way it can be determined whether a newsletter message has been opened and which links have been clicked on.
-With the help of so-called conversion tracking, it can also be analyzed whether a previously defined action (e.g. purchase of a product on our website) took place after clicking on the link in the newsletter.
-Technical information is also recorded (e.g. time of retrieval, IP address, browser type and operating system).
+In this way it can be determined whether a newsletter message has been opened and which links have been clicked.
+With the help of so-called conversion tracking, it can also be analyzed whether a previously defined action (e.g. purchase of a product on our website) has taken place after clicking the link in the newsletter.
+Technical information is also recorded (e.g. time of access, IP address, browser type and operating system).
 The data is collected exclusively in pseudonymised form and is not linked to your other personal data; direct personal reference is excluded.
 This data is used exclusively for the statistical analysis of newsletter campaigns.
 The results of these analyzes can be used to better adapt future newsletters to the interests of the recipients.

-If you wish to object to the data analysis for statistical evaluation purposes, you must unsubscribe from the newsletter.
+If you want to object to the data analysis for statistical evaluation purposes, you have to unsubscribe from the newsletter.

 7.1 The applicable data protection law grants you the following data subject rights (rights of information and intervention) vis-à-vis the person responsible with regard to the processing of your personal data, whereby reference is made to the legal basis given for the respective exercise requirements: